aledrocomic/gocomicwriter/README.md

 - Selection and transform handles enabling move, scale (corner handles), and rotate (rotation handle).

 What’s not here yet:
-- Rendering/lettering engine (beyond the placeholder canvas) and exporters.
+- Full-featured rendering/lettering engine and pro typography tools in the editor.
-- Exporters (PDF/PNG/SVG/CBZ).
+- Advanced export options and presets in the UI (basic PDF/PNG/SVG/CBZ exporters are implemented).

 ## Install and quick start
 Prerequisites: